Tabitha Solomon

-Tabitha Solomon (born 1901) was one of the first women to qualify as a dentist in India, graduating from the Calcutta Dental College and Hospital in 1928.
+Tabitha Solomon (1901-1976) was one of the first women to qualify as a dentist in India, graduating from the Calcutta Dental College and Hospital in 1928.
 After graduation she started a dental clinic in the Chittarnjan Seva Sadan Hospital and worked at the Dufferin Hospital.
 A member of the Baghdadi Jewish community, she was closely involved in Jewish community causes.

 Early life and education

 Tabitha Solomon was born in 1901 into the Baghdadi Jewish expatriate community in British India.
 She was one of the first women to qualify as a dentist in India, graduating from the Calcutta Dental College and Hospital (later the Dr R. Ahmed Dental College) with her Licentiate in Dental Science on 30 March 1928, five years after the only known earlier female candidate Fatima Ali Jinnah, who qualified in 1923 from the same College, and sixteen years before Vimla Sood, who qualified in dentistry from De'Montmorency College of Dentistry in Lahore in 1944.